teiid/beetle-studio/documentation/dev-notes/dev-notes.md

-# BeETLe Studio Developer Notes
+# Beetle Studio Developer Notes

-This document is intended to be the "landing place" for information that would make a BeETLe Studio developer's life easier.
+This document is intended to be the "landing place" for information that would make a Beetle Studio developer's life easier.
 Each note should highlight in **bold** the keywords.
 Developers should add to this document  any task steps, processes, debugging steps, URLs, or anything else to save the "next" developer time and effort.